 A backstop is applied, and the financial instrument is considered to have experienced SICR if the borrower is more than 30 days past due on its contractual payments.
-During 2020, the CBB provided certain reliefs, due to COVID-19, by increasing the number of days to 74 days for the backstop criteria, however, the Group has not applied the relaxed criteria by the CBB.
+During 2020, the CBB provided certain reliefs which were subsequently extended till June 2022, due to COVID-19, by increasing the number of days to 74 days for the backstop criteria, however, the Group did not apply the relaxed criteria by the CBB.